gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 - Augmented Coding
 ---

 I was trying to get an LLM to perform TDD first when ChatGPT 3.5 was released in 2022.
-They added the possibility for the LLM to execute python code back then.
+They added the possibility for the LLM to execute Python code back then.
 And you could create "GPTs", agents that use your own system prompt kinda.
 Back then I created a [Software Crafter GPT](https://chatgpt.com/g/g-MWGfe0UQn-software-crafter).
 It could do simple katas.
 But its capabilities were limited.
 In the following months I did not witness a lot of improvement in the LLM space.
 It felt like stagnation and I was sceptical.

 This changed in the recent months where I experienced successes with LLM-assisted development.
 It was fun, ... addictive even.

 Models and tooling have gotten better and actually useful for coding.
-There are still limitations, but it's good enough to to try and get the most out of it.
+There are still limitations, but it's good enough to try and get the most out of it.
 I wanted to find out how much I can push up the autonomy slider while keeping up the quality and maintainability.
 I spent a lot of time doing augmented coding, which to me meant to teach the agent what I would do.
-This endeavour was so interresting that I had to describe some of the things I learned.
+This endeavour was so interesting that I had to describe some of the things I learned.

 This post introduces a *pattern language* about some of the things that worked for me.
 I recently added examples.
 Some of them show a *demo run* using the [simple-agent](https://github.com/gregorriegler/simple-agent).
-Whenever you see a codeblock starting with `❯ ./agent.sh` this IS the simple agent.
+Whenever you see a codeblock starting with `❯ ./agent.sh` this is the simple agent.

 ## Basics